-Melissa has been working as a junior software developer at CHECK24 in Hamburg for a year.
-In this interview, you can find out why Melissa didn't have the courage to enter IT as a woman at the beginning, and how CHECK24 helped her get started.
+Melissa has been a junior software developer at CHECK24 in Hamburg for a year.
+In this interview, you can find out why Melissa initially didn't dare to enter IT as a woman and how CHECK24 helped her get started.

-I'm Melissa, 27 years old, and have been a Junior Full Stack Developer at CHECK24 in Hamburg in the Mortality Insurance team since summer 2021.
-I studied business administration and then started as an IT recruiter in the HR department.
-I have actually always found programming exciting, but didn't dare to get into IT at first.
-In recruiting, I had a lot of contact with IT people and at some point I thought to myself: "I can and want to do that too!"
-So I took fortune into my own hands, quit my job, completed the three-month coding boot camp at "neuefische" and am now here!
+I'm Melissa, 27 years old, and I have been a Junior Full Stack Developer at CHECK24 in Hamburg in the Mortality Insurance team since the summer of 2021.
+I studied business administration and started as an IT recruiter in the HR department.
+I have always found programming exciting, but I didn't dare to get into IT initially.
+However, in recruiting, I had a lot of contact with IT people, and at some point, I thought to myself: "I can and want to do that too!"
+So I took fortune into my own hands, quit my job, completed the three-month coding boot camp at "neuefische," and am now here!

-My start at CHECK24 was really good.
-My initial fears of not knowing enough and not being able to do enough quickly disappeared, because there was no jumping in at the deep end.
-When I felt secure, I was given my own tickets: Small tickets at first, then quickly more comprehensive tickets.
-Of course, I couldn't process every ticket on my own right away, but my team was always there to support me.
-There were and are no dumb questions and I could consult someone at any time without it being inconvenient for me.
+My start at CHECK24 was excellent.
+My initial fears of not knowing enough and not being able to do it quickly enough disappeared because there was no jumping in at the deep end.
+When I felt secure, I was given my tickets: Small tickets at first, then quickly more comprehensive tickets.
+Of course, I couldn't process every visa immediately, but my team was always there to support me.
+There were no dumb questions, and I could consult someone anytime without it being inconvenient.
 This ensured that I quickly felt like a fully-fledged team member.

-Willing to learn, open-minded and also caring: because I always take care of the physical well-being with my huge drawer of sweets.
+Willing to learn, open-minded, and caring: I always take care of my physical well-being with my huge drawer of sweets.

 Melissa, Software Developer

-The daily work routine at CHECK24 is very well-structured, varied and instructive.
-It's very important that we don't just "bluntly" work through our tickets, but that we always have plenty of time for technical discussions.
+The daily work routine at CHECK24 is well-structured, varied, and instructive.
+It's crucial that we don't just "bluntly" work through our tickets, but we always have plenty of time for technical discussions.

 In addition to the actual work, I also think our employee events are very cool and I'm very glad that there is such a wide range of activities at CHECK24, such as barbecues on the roof terrace, weekly catering and sports activities, because you always meet a lot of new colleagues here.

-You definitely still notice in IT that the gender distribution is not balanced.
+You still notice in IT that the gender distribution is not balanced.
 But I see it as an opportunity to trigger people's rethinking and to break down gender roles by telling them about my job in the IT world, for example.
 I never once came close to feeling like someone didn't trust me with something because of my gender.
-There may be surprised looks when people see which office I go into, but they are positive and full of respect.
-People also actively talk about whether I feel disadvantaged in any way - this exchange is particularly important and good!
+There may be surprised looks when people see which office I go into, but they are cheerful and full of respect.
+People also actively discuss whether I feel disadvantaged - this exchange is significant and good!

 Just do it!
-I didn't trust myself to do it, whether at school or after graduating from high school when choosing a course of study.
-Now, in retrospect, I would have liked to have more confidence and courage, because in the end you can make it if you really want to.
-There are more and more women who are taking this path and I think that's great!
-Why should we leave such a cool field of activity to men alone?
+I didn't trust myself to do it, whether at school or after graduating from high school, when choosing a course of study.
+Now, in retrospect, I would have liked to have more confidence and courage because, in the end, you can make it if you want to.
+More and more women are taking this path, and that's great!
+Why should we leave such a fantastic field of activity to men alone?